kidGodzilla/framework/README.md

 ## Computed Properties

-Computed properties are a very useful pattern popularized by EmberJS.
-Fortunately, they exist in pure javascript:
+Computed properties are a very useful pattern, popularized by EmberJS.
+Fortunately, they already exist in javascript:

 ```javascript
 var obj = {